 History of animation

 While it’s unclear when and where first animation ever came to life, the concept of storytelling has been around for centuries.
 Let’s look at the history of animation

 In 1834, William George Horner created a similar motion picture projector, putting the drawings inside of a drum that turned in a circular fashion.
 This was one of the biggest innovations that laid the foundation for projecting film.
 Horner originally named it the Daedatelum, or “wheel of the devil” but French inventor, Pierre Desvignes, renamed his own version after the Greek word for “things that turn,” or the Zoetrope.

 The Father(s) of Animation

-History tells us that many different people were involved in creating animation.
+The history of animation tells us that many different people were involved in creating animation.
 There even seem to be two “first animation ever” examples.

 The Father of American animation is James Stuart Blackton.
 Though a British filmmaker, Blackton created the first animation in America and was one of the first to use the stop motion technique.In 1900, he is credited for creating the first-ever animated film called The Enchanted Drawing.

-In 1906, he goes in to create a silent film where drawings on a blackboard are captured using film at 20 frames per second.
+In 1906, he went on to create a silent film where drawings on a blackboard are captured using film at 20 frames per second.
 He called it, Humorous Phases of Funny Faces.